Didn't Get Tickets to the Pullen Park Holiday Express? Here are 13 Other Options

 Pullen Park's Holiday Express isn't the only train in town

 PHOTO COURTESY OF NEW HOPE VALLEY RAILWAY

 Every year, tickets for the Pullen Park Holiday Express sell out quickly.
-This year all tickets sold out within minutes of going on sale at 5:30 a.m., July 31, 2018.
-Matthew Wright, operations manager of historic attractions for the City of Raleigh, says the park sold 15,000 tickets for the Holiday Express the morning of July 31 in under half an hour.
+This year all tickets sold out within minutes of going on sale at 5:30 a.m., July 30, 2019.

 And remember, there's more than one holiday train in town — and plenty of other holiday activities to be found.
 Carolina Parent's popular holiday roundup lists more than 50 events for the 2018 holiday season alone — including the holiday train rides listed below.
 We'll update these holiday train event listings as soon as dates are announced!